Tutorial: Discover servers running in a VMware environment with Azure Migrate

 - Download an OVA template file, and then import it to vCenter Server.
 Verify that the OVA is secure.

 - Create the appliance from the OVA file.
 Verify that the appliance can connect to Azure Migrate.

 - Configure the appliance for the first time.

 - Register the appliance with the project by using the project key.

 Generate the project key

-- In Migration Goals, select Windows, Linux and SQL Servers > Azure Migrate: Discovery and assessment > Discover.
+- In Migration goals, select Servers, databases and web apps > Azure Migrate: Discovery and assessment > Discover.